 But the truth is that most of what’s being shared on social media has very little to do with reality.
 All those perfect faces, dreamlike relationships, and adventurous travels exist only on the screen and not in real life.
 If you compare your ordinary, boring life with all those captivating photos, you fool yourself into feeling like a failure.

-Along with comparing yourself to others, you might also compare your current life with the past, especially if you are going through hardships right now.
+Along with comparing yourself to others, you may also compare your current life with the past, especially if you are going through hardships right now.
 It may seem to you that in the past, you were happier, and your life was more exciting than it is now.
 Even if it’s true, dwelling on the past is not going to get you anywhere.

 Finally, a negative mindset may trick you into believing that you are living a boring life.
 When you focus on the negative aspects of everything, the world looks duller and gloomier than it is.
 You neglect all the wonders and beautiful things that exist in it, and nothing excites you.